minima-global/minidocs/docs/runanode/windows.md

 # Windows

-## How to download and Install Minima on your Windows PC
+## How to download and install Minima on your Windows PC

 If you have not run Minima before, please ensure you have the latest version of Java installed on the server https://java.com/en/

 1. If you have a previous version of Minima running, type quit into the Command prompt window, then replace your existing minima.jar file with the latest version.

 2. Download and save the latest Minima JAR using the button below (https://github.com/minima-global/Minima/raw/master/jar/minima.jar)

 3. Open the Command Prompt as Admin.
-When it opens, type the following:
+When it opens, type the following (including a space after -jar):
 ```
-java -Xmx1G -jar (including a space after -jar)
+java -Xmx1G -jar
 ```
 - then drag and drop the minima.jar file into the command window,
-- then add a space and type
+- then add a space and type **-rpcenable**
-- rpcenable

 The output should look like the below (all on one line):
 ```
 java -Xmx1G -jar C:\Users\YourName\minima.jar -rpcenable
 ```
 :::note Note
-When starting a new node or to delete your existing node data -clean can be added on to the end.
-Do not use -clean if you are simply restarting your node. i.e. java -Xmx1G -jar C:\Users\YourName\minima.jar -rpcenable -clean
+When starting a new node or to delete your existing node data **-clean** can be added on to the end.
+(Do not use **-clean** if you are simply restarting your node.)<br/>
+e.g. java -Xmx1G -jar C:\Users\YourName\minima.jar -rpcenable -clean
 :::

-4. Hit the Enter key
+4. Hit the **Enter** key

 5. Avoid
 - Closing your Command Prompt window